jayywolff/twilio-verify-devise/README.md

   ```
 - you can also delete the `users.authy_id` column if you choose
-- Twilio Verify service sms will be sent to `users.mobile_phone`, so make sure you store the users 2fa phone number in this column, can make this field name dynamic in the future
+- Twilio Verify service sms will be sent to `users.mobile_phone`, so make sure you store the users 2fa phone number in this column in [e164 format](https://www.twilio.com/docs/glossary/what-e164), can make this field name dynamic in the future
 - Do a project code wide search & replace of these terms
   - `devise-authy` -> `devise-twilio-verify`
   - `authy_` -> `twilio_verify_`